jeanleny/New-Obsidian/Cub3d/DDA.md

 Now we can check what distance to the next side is shorter and keep this one.
 Note that you keep the the new distance endpoint as the new player position.
-At the end of the loop we would have an accumulated distance of each square the we can pass to the [[Rendering]].
+At the end of the loop we would have an accumulated distance of each square the we can pass to the [[Raycasting Rendering]].